Phala-Network/phala-wiki-next/content/en-us/general/applications/setup-identity.md

 To do this, first, go to the ["Extrinsics UI"](https://polkadot.js.org/apps/#/extrinsics) and select the `identity` pallet, then `cancelRequest`.
 Ensure that you are calling this from the correct account (the one for which you initially requested judgement).
 For the `reg_index`, put the index of the registrar from which you requested judgement.

-Submit the transaction, and the requested judgement will be cancelled.
+Submit the transaction, and the requested judgement will be canceled.

 ### Khala Registrars